nettlesum/nettlesum.github.io/_posts/2024-11-26-hackers-vs-honeypot.markdown

 The 7,586 failed logins during a 5-day period underscore the relentless nature of brute force attacks, often automated and distributed across botnets.
 Similarly, the 106 unique IPs observed suggest a global distribution of sources, displaying just how broad of an attack surface exposed systems can face.

-These figures highlight the volume and variety of interactions a single exposed server can attract, offering valuable insights into real-world attack patterns.
+These figures highlight the volume and variety of interactions a single exposed server can attract.
+This offers valuable insights into real-world attack patterns.

 ## Username & Password Data